 Security headers tell browsers to enforce HTTPS, block untrusted frames, and ignore suspicious responses before malicious code reaches your users.
 Configuring these headers in NGINX gives every site on your server immediate protection against cross-site scripting, clickjacking, downgrade attacks, and data leaks.
 These headers work at the HTTP protocol level, requiring no application changes while defending against entire classes of web vulnerabilities.

 This guide shows how to create a reusable header snippet and apply it across all server blocks.
 You’ll configure HSTS to enforce HTTPS, CSP to restrict resource origins, X-Frame-Options to block clickjacking, and Permissions-Policy to restrict browser APIs.
 The guide includes curl-based verification commands to confirm headers appear in every response.
-If you are still building the stack, start with installing NGINX on Ubuntu, then return here to harden the configuration.
+If you are still building the stack, start by installing NGINX (Ubuntu, Debian, Fedora), then return here to harden the configuration.

 Create a Reusable Security Headers Snippet